cobwebos/docs/articles/azure-functions/functions-premium-plan.md

 Additional compute instances are automatically added for your app using the same rapid scaling logic as the Consumption plan.
 To learn more about how scaling works, see [Function scale and hosting](./functions-scale.md#how-the-consumption-and-premium-plans-work).

-### <a name="unbounded-run-duration"></a>Unbounded run duration
+### <a name="longer-run-duration"></a>Longer run duration

 Azure Functions in a Consumption plan are limited to 10 minutes for a single execution.
 In the Premium plan, the run duration defaults to 30 minutes to prevent runaway executions.
-However, you can [modify the host.json configuration](./functions-host-json.md#functiontimeout) to make this unbounded for Premium plan apps.
+However, you can [modify the host.json configuration](./functions-host-json.md#functiontimeout) to make this 60 minutes for Premium plan apps.

 ## <a name="plan-and-sku-settings"></a>Plan and SKU settings